canjs/canjs/index.md

 This page walks through the basics of CanJS by building a small todo app with CanJS and jQuery.
-The [Use with other libraries](#use_with_other_libraries) section details the minor differencs between use with other libraries.
+The [Use with other libraries](#use_with_other_libraries) section details the minor differences among use with other libraries.

 ## can.Construct `can.Construct([classProperties,] [prototypeProperties])`